• Templates & Playbooks

 Keep your message concise and focused.
 The most effective cold emails are often shorter than 50 words.
 This forces you to be crystal clear about why you are reaching out and what you want them to do next.
 Use short sentences and break up your text with white space.
 If you can’t explain your point in a few lines, you haven’t refined your message enough.
 Edit ruthlessly.

-Forgetting About Mobile Readers
+Don't Forget About Mobile

 More than half of all emails are opened on a mobile device.
 If your email isn't formatted for a small screen, you’re making it difficult for most of your audience to read it.
 Long paragraphs become intimidating blocks of text, and complex sentences are hard to follow.
 Decision-makers are checking their email between meetings, in line for coffee, or on their commute.
 They are not sitting down at a desktop to analyze your message.